 The company opted instead for a 14.75-ton lifting-body with a pointed nose and a two-stage chemical-propellant retro-pack.
 Aeronutronic had determined that the lifting-body shape was more tolerant of reentry errors — that is, that it would be less likely to burn up or skip off the atmosphere — than the Apollo capsule.
-The lifting-body would, Aeronutronic noted, also offer a broader choice of land landing or sea splashdown sites because of its improved ability to maneuver in the atmosphere.
+The lifting-body would, Aeronutronic noted, also offer a broader choice of land landing or sea splashdown sites because of its enhanced ability to maneuver in the atmosphere.

 |Ford Aeronutronic's preferred Earth-return reentry vehicle configuration.
-Image credit: Ford Aeronutronic/NASA|
+Image credit: Ford Aeronutronic/NASA.|

 If, however, the mission unfolded as planned, the astronauts would return to Earth between 312 and 343 days after passing Mars.
 Prior to reentry, they would perform the final trajectory-correction burn of the mission, changing their spacecraft's speed by about 360 feet per second.
 Shortly thereafter, the astronauts would strap into the Earth-reentry lifting-body and fire small solid-propellant rocket motors to separate it from the flyby spacecraft.
-The abandoned flyby spacecraft would subsequently swing past Earth and enter orbit around the Sun.
+The abandoned flyby spacecraft would subsequently swing past Earth and enter a disposal orbit around the Sun.

 After properly orienting the Earth-reentry vehicle, the crew would ignite the two stages of its nose-mounted retro-pack in succession, steering the lifting-body toward its reentry corridor and reducing its reentry velocity by 2.8 kilometers per second to 13 kilometers per second.
 The stages would detach in turn as they expended their propellants.